rgarciacarmona/JDBC-Demo/Readme.md

 The *photos* folder contains photos to play with BLOBs.

+The *diagrams* folder contains E-R and UML diagramas for the database.
+They are provided in different formats.

 To understand how this demo works you can check the following cheatsheets (available in [this repository](https://github.com/rgarciacarmona/Java-Database-Cheatsheets)):

 - [JDBC Cheatsheet](https://github.com/rgarciacarmona/Java-Database-Cheatsheets/blob/master/JDBC%20Cheatsheet.md)